This page provides details on the V-Ray for Unreal UI and how it is integrated into the Unreal interface.

 The V-Ray for Unreal toolbar gives you access to all of the settings and options available in V-Ray.

 The V-Ray toolbar allows you to render using V-Ray’s Interactive renderer and bake lighting with V-Ray Bake.
 From the V-Ray drop-down menu you can access the V-Ray frame buffer and open the V-Ray Settings tab.
-NEW From the V-Ray Bake drop-down you can access the V-Ray Bake Settings tab.
+From the V-Ray Bake drop-down you can access the V-Ray Bake Settings tab.

 The V-Ray button has five states depending on the process that is currently running: